Who doesn’t love the UK and its capital city, London?

 Dress the part

 The Brits are known for their sense of style.
-Fine shoes, hosiery, and high fashion are part of their history.
+The manufacture of fine shoes, hosiery, and high fashion are part of their history.
 The city of Leicester, north of London, was a hub of shoe manufacturing at one time.

 Dress for the weather

 English weather is famously unpredictable.
-I was there in late May and June and experienced everything from rain and wind to sunshine, to what felt like a gale.
+I was there in late May and June and experienced everything from rain and wind to sunshine, to gale force wind.
 Gratefully the temperature was always mild.

 London is an eclectic city, and as I mentioned, you can wear what you like for the most part.
 However, if you’re not dressed for the weather you’ll be very uncomfortable.
 On my first trip in April, I made the mistake of thinking it would be spring in London because it was spring in Texas.
 I absolutely froze.
-Even worse, I couldn’t find warm clothes to purchase because it wasn’t spring but it was no longer winter.
+I couldn’t find warm clothes to purchase because even though the weather was anything but spring-like, it was no longer winter.

 Wellies, raincoats, umbrellas, sweaters, a hat, sunglasses, and layer, layer, layer.
 And don’t forget comfortable shoes are a must.